This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Satao’s food is not its most outstanding feature.
-During our visit in 2012, the standard hotel/restaurant fare at dinner included good vegetable soups and homemade hot rolls, shredded salad with dressing, and a choice of grilled chicken, beef goulash or onion pizza for main course, with roast potatoes, chips or rice, and vegetables.
-One of us ordered goulash, but was served chicken, and the ‘vegetables’ consisted of just a grilled tomato.
-Dessert was banana split (ie a banana with vanilla ice cream and choc sauce).
-Breakfast was better: the passion curd to spread on toast was a nice touch.
+Satao’s food is not necessarily its most outstanding feature, but its hearty and plentiful, so won't go hungry!
+The standard hotel/restaurant fare at dinner included good vegetable soups and homemade hot rolls, shredded salad with dressing, and a choice of grilled chicken, beef goulash or onion pizza for main course, with roast potatoes, chips or rice, and vegetables.

 Breakfast 6.00–9.00am is a buffet with an egg station and plenty of options, including home-made bread.